ndease/prattlib-site-jekyll/_posts/2022-06-01-painting-dolphins.md

 date:   2022-06-01
 image: img/blog/dolphins.jpg
 categories: Exhibit
-image-caption: Person at the edge of a pier feeding a dolphin fish from a steel bucket.
+image-caption: Person at the edge of a pier observing a dolphin with a brush in its mouth.
 ---

 Barbara Levy, Pratt Institute Department of Art Therapy program graduate class of 1990,